getbouncer/apidocs/bouncer-scan/verifying-high-risk-cards/android-integration-guide/README.md

 If you are already using CardScan, leave that dependency in place.

+## Types of verification

+The library provides three forms of verification:
+- Network
+- Local
+- ZeroFraud

+### Network verification

+This is the standard way of verifying payment cards.
+It involves integration with Bouncer servers to run the most complete set of validation logic on the results from the scan.

+To use network verification, use the `com.getbouncer.cardverify.ui.network` packages to launch the verification flow.

+_Important note: At no point does any sensitive information (e.g. card number) leave the device._

+### Local verification

+This is a less stringent verification flow than network verification, as the verification logic runs locally on the device.
+In cases where it is not viable to send a payload to Bouncer servers, this can be used to verify the authenticity of a card, but will be less accurate than network verification.

+To use local verification, use the `com.getbouncer.cardverify.ui.local` packages to launch the verification flow.

+### ZeroFraud verification

+This flow is designed for verifying the authenticity of cards when adding them to a platform.
+It is the same as network verification, but does not return an encrypted payload from the scan.
+Instead, the payload is automatically uploaded to bouncer servers, where the result of the card add scan can be referenced later, for example during a transaction attempt.

+To use zerofraud verification, use the `com.getbouncer.cardverify.ui.zerofraud` packages to launch the verification flow.

 ## Using

 This library provides a user interface through which payment cards can be verified.
 API keys can be created through the [Bouncer API console](https://api.getbouncer.com/console).
 Please contact [support](mailto:support@getbouncer.com) to ensure the correct permissions have been added to your API key.